-CEBA applications under the 2020 Eligible Non-Deferrable Expenses Stream will follow a two-step process:
+CEBA applications under the 2020 Eligible Non-Deferrable Expenses Stream will follow a three-step process:

-The Government of Canada will assess application information submitted via financial institutions in Step 1 together with the supporting documentation and information provided in Step 2.
+The Government of Canada will assess application information submitted via financial institutions together with the supporting documentation and information provided in Step 3.
 If successful, the Government of Canada will notify your financial institution and provide funding for your CEBA loan.